sapegin/washingcode-book/manuscript/100_Code_style.md

 ## Improving readability

-In many cases, some ways of writing code are more readable than other ways.
-Conditions, and especially conditions with negations are good examples.
-I used to write these as short as possible, now I prefer to be verbose and explicit.
+In many cases, some ways of writing code are more readable than others.
+Conditions, and especially conditions with negations, are good examples.
+I used to write these as short as possible; now I prefer to be verbose and explicit.
 Saving a few keystrokes isn’t worth it when the code could be easily misinterpreted.
 Better learn touch typing.

 Consider this example: